DJCordhose/ecmascript-2015-iojs/README.md

 ```

 In this example we made it impossible to change the name property of objects of class `Person`.
 To be more precise,
-it is not really impossible, but you can still access all symbols if you really want to:
+it is not really impossible, as you can still access all symbols of an object using the new introduced method `Object.getOwnPropertySymbols` if you really want to:

 ```JavaScript
 const ownPropertySymbols = Object.getOwnPropertySymbols(olli);